opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 To use a pretrained model in your OpenSearch cluster:

 1. Select the model and download the model artifact and config.json file.
-For a list of pretrained models, see [supported pretrained model](#supported-pretrained-models).
+For a list of pretrained models, see [supported pretrained models](#supported-pretrained-models).
 2. Upload the model using the [upload API]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-serving-framework#upload-model-to-opensearch).
 For more information on how to upload and use ML models, see [Model-serving framework]({{site.url}}{{site.baseurl}}/ml-commons-plugin/model-serving-framework).

 ## Supported pretrained models